I don’t think many in the speciality coffee industry who foresaw the current popularity of the Mahlkonig EK43 grinder.

 An unusal site for most patrons is the EK dosing into a group handle.
 Though not a straightforward process, many argue that the results are worth to extra effort.

-A very uneven grind might produce an average extraction yield (roughly speaking, the proportion of the dose of espresso that ends up in the cup) of 20%, which falls well within traditional parameters for a correctly extracted espresso—but this might be comprised of large particles (boulders) extracting at, say, 10%; medium-sized particles extracting at, perhaps 18%; and fines extracting at, say, 25%.
+A very uneven grind might produce an average extraction yield (roughly speaking, the proportion of the dose of espresso that ends up in the cup) of 20%.
+This falls within traditional parameters for a correctly extracted espresso.
+This might involve particles extracting at 10%.
+It will also consist of medium-sized particles extracting at, perhaps 18%; and fines extracting at, say, 25%.
 Doesn’t sound quite so correctly extracted now, does it?

-The EK produces particles with greater uniformity of size, so its extractions are comprised of a higher proportion of similarly sized and, as of such, similarly extracted particles—which has a large impact on flavour.
+The EK produces particles with greater size uniformity.
+Its extractions have a higher proportion of similarly sized and extracted particles.
+This has a large impact on flavour.

 Higher Extractions Equal More Flavour